LucasEnard/formation-template-python/README.md

 ![OperationCreation](https://user-images.githubusercontent.com/77791586/164474068-49c7799c-c6a2-4e1e-8489-3788c50acb86.png)

+Now double click on the operation we just created and press start, then start the production.

 **IMPORTANT**:To test the operation,select the `Python.HelloWorldOperation` **operation** and going in the [Actions] tabs in the right sidebar menu, we should be able to **test** the **operation** <br>
 (if it doesn't work, [activate testing](#6-productions) and check if the production is started and reload the operation by double clicking it and clicking restart).